RadLuli/Ampersand/DEFS/__kitchen.md

 # Kitchen Sink

-a
-Reading Application to be used in generic devices and desktop apps.
-Must haves: e-book readerAccess to camera / filesRadial diagramming softwareNote-taking Audio recording
-Notes can only become public when their author is logged to the system, even if offline.
-Only logged users can submit content, comment or act on the network.
-Unpublished user-created meshes are considered scrapbooks, and can be made from scratch; from system-generated meshes; or from public meshes.
 Welcome add-ons: OCR Voice- recognition Machine vision Reader's inputs (which, in printed books, are recorded in marginalia) can be of any form available (recordings, dictations, selected excerpts, drawings, handwritten text, photos, videos and links)
 Social applications: ﻿most digital readers allow for sharing and commenting book excerpts through social media, but usually in a non-structured way, that may focus on one or more passages, but rarely on the book as a whole.
 By sharing whole book annotations, Ampersands can turn books into focused social media, comparing  approaches and readings out of the same subject.